longhorn09/aws_prices/README.md

 Each regional savings plan URL ranges from 40 MB to 0.1GB.
 The list of EC2 offers is roughly 1.3GB.
 Even over gigabit fiber connections, it can take a while to download/read.
 Because of this, if repeatedly running this script, save the 1.3GB JSON file locally, and toggle within the `getSKUListLocal` function and tweak the file name accordingly.

+These toggles are around line 142 and line 224 of the code base.
+`doLocal = True` or `doLocal = False`

 ```
 doLocal = True  # toggle